-Gathering information with IBM Watson Conversation
+Gathering information with IBM Watson Assistant

-IBM Watson Conversation is a service that enables the building of chatbots, and other applications that need natural language processing capabilities.
+IBM Watson Assistant is a service that enables the building of chatbots, and other applications that need natural language processing capabilities.
 A common pattern needed in chatbots is to gather a set of information, much like you would on a traditional web form.

 With a chatbot, the complication is that you want to be able to accept all pieces of information up front if provided, and then only prompt for the missing pieces.
 If you have read one of my previous articles, Conversation Patterns with IBM Watson, you may remember there was a section on exactly this, but you had to handcraft a set of nodes to do it.
-Watson Conversation has been updated with a new capability which makes it much easier to build this pattern.
+Watson Assistant has been updated with a new capability which makes it much easier to build this pattern.

 For the purpose of this article, we’ll be creating a simple version of a pizza ordering bot.